bor0/gidti/manuscript/appendix-a.md

         _ -> Left "Unsupported type for IsZero"
 ```

-Going back to the previous example, we can now "safely" evaluate (by type-checking first), depending on the type-check results.
+Going back to the previous example, we can now "safely" evaluate (by type checking first), depending on the type check results.

 ## Environments